Mythripaluri/BandBoost/README.md

 ﻿# BandBoost

+BandBoost is a modern IELTS preparation institute dedicated to helping students achieve their target band scores.
+We offer comprehensive IELTS training programs including speaking practice sessions, mock tests, AI-powered band score predictions, and personalized study plans to ensure students are fully prepared for their IELTS examination.

-A modern, responsive landing page for BandBoost built with React, TypeScript, and Tailwind CSS.
+This repository contains the responsive home page for BandBoost IELTS Institute built with React, TypeScript, and Tailwind CSS, featuring a professional design optimized for both desktop and mobile devices.

 ## Quick Setup